nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 Models often have different output types such as `Sigmoid`, `Softmax`, or perhaps something else, and you may need to examine the last few layers of your model to determine which applies to your case.

-As in the case of our ultrasound segmentation example above, we added the following in our yaml file:
+As in the case of our ultrasound segmentation example above, we added the following in our YAML file:
 `network_output_type: softmax`